zvictor/brainyduck/README.md

    </details>

-3. Do you like TypeScript?
-TS types are auto generated for you.
+2. Do you like TypeScript?
+Your schema will also be exported as TS types.

    <details>
       <summary>TS types</summary>